-The NYSACAC Summer Institute is a four-day intensive mentor-based experience that brings together emerging professionals from all sides of the desk and energetic, seasoned mentors to grapple with a wide range of admission counseling issues.
-Summer Institute 2025 will take place at Marist University, from August 5th through August 8th.
+The NYSACAC Summer Institute is a three-day intensive mentor-based experience that brings together emerging professionals from all sides of the desk and energetic, seasoned mentors to grapple with a wide range of admission counseling issues.
+Summer Institute 2026 will take place at Marist University, from August 4th through August 6th.

 As a participant, you will learn best practices, share expertise, develop creative approaches to new and not-so-new problems, establish networks, and review ethical standards for our profession.
 We are certain that the unique combination of a vibrant curriculum and a diverse group of participants and mentors will offer you a refreshing and rewarding experience.